Hala531/Titanic_Data_Analysis_Project_with_Python/README.md

 * **Categorical Variable Processing** : Clean and preprocess categorical variables to make them suitable for analysis.
 * **Data Visualization** : Generate insightful visualizations for continuous variables to identify trends and patterns.
 * **Correlation Analysis** : Calculate and interpret the correlation between continuous variables to understand their relationships.
-* **Machine Learning Model** : Develop and evaluate a machine learning model to predict passenger survival based on the analyzed features.

 ## Datasets

 this project uses two main datasets :
-`trai.csv` : Contains 891 entries used for training the machine learning model.
+`train.csv` : Contains 891 entries used for training the machine learning model.
 `test.csv` : Contains 418 entries used for model evaluation.

 Both datasets include 12 features describing each passenger: